 What is BYOVD (Bring-Your-Own-Vulnerable-Driver)? (glossary)

-Famous examples include old versions of mhyprot2.sys (Genshin Impact anti-cheat), gdrv.sys (Gigabyte), RTCore64.sys (MSI Afterburner), and Process Explorer's procexp152.sys.
+Famous examples: old mhyprot2.sys (Genshin Impact anti-cheat), gdrv.sys (Gigabyte), RTCore64.sys (MSI Afterburner), procexp152.sys (Process Explorer's own driver).
+The list at loldrivers.io keeps growing.

-• Disable EDR / AV by patching their callbacks.
+• Disable EDR by patching their kernel callbacks.

 Import-Csv .\HOST_amcache_DriverBinaries.csv |